 Acupuncture and Traditional Chinese Medicine (TCM) can be a natural, effective alternative to skincare.
-Acupuncture facial rejuvenation is a virtually painless technique that can improve muscle tone of the face and neck while addressing underlying imbalances that may be affecting the health of your skin.
+Acupuncture facial rejuvenation is a virtually painless technique that can improve the muscle tone of the face and neck while addressing underlying imbalances that may affect your skin's health.

 You Can Improve The Appearance Of Your Skin

-According to TCM, when appearance of your skin begins to change, the cause is believed to come internally from a constitutional imbalance and fundamental imbalance of Qi (pronounced “chee”).
+According to TCM, when your skin's appearance begins to change, the cause is believed to come internally from a constitutional imbalance and fundamental imbalance of Qi (pronounced “chee”).
 Qi circulates throughout the body through a series of pathways called meridians.
 Flowing through these meridian pathways, Qi provides nourishment, support, and energy to every cell, tissue, muscle, and organ in your body.
 Including the Skin!

 Give Your Skin A Makeover!

-A facial rejuvenation using acupuncture, tightens pores, improves muscle tone and texture.
-Acupuncture can strengthen and stimulate the circulation of Qi within the meridian pathways, especially those of the face.
+A facial rejuvenation using acupuncture tightens pores, improves muscle tone and texture.
+Acupuncture can strengthen and stimulate Qi's circulation within the meridian pathways, especially those of the face.
 You will look and feel more vibrant, relaxed, and healthy.

-Acupuncture treatments may be combined with herbal supplements, exercise and acupressure in order to maximize results.
+Acupuncture treatments may be combined with herbal supplements, exercise and acupressure to maximise results.

-Facial rejuvenation with acupuncture and TCM is virtually painless, and a non-surgical, non-invasive method to reduce the signs of aging.
+Facial rejuvenation with acupuncture and TCM is virtually painless and a non-surgical, non-invasive method to reduce aging signs.

 Self-Care Skin Tips For You To Try At Home: